Manrique Larduet

 Manrique Larduet Bicet (born 10 July 1996) is a Cuban artistic gymnast.
-At the 2015 World Championships, he won the silver medal in the all-around- becoming Cuba's first World all-around medalist.
+At the 2015 World Championships, he won the silver medal in the all-around, becoming Cuba's first World all-around medalist.
 He is also the 2015 World horizontal bar bronze medalist, and he represented Cuba at the 2016 Summer Olympics.
 He is the 2015 Pan American Games vault champion and all-around silver medalist.
-He is the 2018 Pan American all-around champion and a two-time Pan American champion on the parallel bars (2013, 2018) At the 2014 Pan American Sports Festival he won medals in every event, including the all-around gold.
-He withdrew from the 2020 Summer Olympics due to a dispute with the Cuban Gymnastics Federation, and he now lives and trains in Italy.
+He is the 2018 Pan American all-around champion and a two-time Pan American champion on the parallel bars (2013, 2018).
+At the 2014 Pan American Sports Festival he won medals in every event, including the all-around gold.

-Career
+Larduet withdrew from the 2020 Summer Olympics due to a dispute with the Cuban Gymnastics Federation, and he now lives and trains in Italy.

+Early life and education

 Larduet began gymnastics when he was five years old.
 He moved away from his family to Havana at age nine to train at the National Gymnastics School.

-2013-14
+Gymnastics career

+2013–2014

 At the 2013 Pan American Championships, Larduet won gold on vault and parallel bars and silver on floor exercise behind Diego Hypólito.
 He won the all-around and parallel bars titles at the 2014 Pan American Sports Festival.
 He also won silver medals on the floor exercise, pommel horse, rings, and vault.
 At the 2014 Pan American Championships, he won the all-around silver medal behind Jossimar Calvo.
 He also won the horizontal bar silver medal behind Calvo and the parallel bars silver medal behind Jorge Hugo Giraldo.
 Then at the 2014 Central American and Caribbean Games, he won the all-around and vault gold medals.
 He won four silver medals in the event finals, and the Cuban team won the bronze medal.